thivinanandh/Genetic_Algorithm/README.md

 Note : The use of this unique cross over function and the fitness function solves an 8*8 problem **10 times faster** than the normal methods

+## Credits
+---

+The Basics of Genetic Algorithm and the boiler plate code to start with GA in p5.js is referred from [Daniel Shiffman](https://shiffman.net/)